The latest portable golf launch monitor: Review of the Garmin Approach R10

 I've also shouted into various clouds over the years about many golf apps owning your scoring or swing data and not making it easily exportable (GolfPad is an applaudable exception).
 With the R10 specifically, I'd like to be able to export or download my data in .xls or .csv format, or email it to my coach, who can look at my session from home.
 The only real way to see your numbers is via the Garmin Golf phone app.
 It's not yet available on Garmin's desktop Connect app.
 (Rapsodo, for example, has their Coach Connect feature that allows you to share sessions with coaches via their portal. | View full Rapsodo MLM review)

-Also, like any launch monitor I've tried at this price, the occasional ball hit didn't seem to return accurate numbers (I know I striped that 8-iron, but it didn't carry 184 yards).
-That can be at times attributed to not having the ball set up properly six feet in front of the device.
+Is the Approach R10 accurate?
+Like any launch monitor I've tried at this price, the occasional ball hit didn't seem to return accurate numbers (I know I striped that 8-iron, but it didn't carry 184 yards - that might be due to alignment error).
+Garmin's specs on the R10 indicate a range of +/- 5 yards for carry distance, +/- 1mph for ball speed, +/- 3mph for clubhead speed, and within 1 degree of launch angle/direction.
 I also found that a few topped hybrids had inaccurate carry distances.
 But, if you're examining your swings overall, you should be able to see the signal beyond the noise.
 (Note: A Garmin R10 message board has some users who say using the unit indoors is returning woefully short yardage).

 Additional notes: Using the Garmin Approach R10's range session feature is free, but you have to subscribe for cloud video storage, plus other simulator games like Home Tee Hero, Weekly Tournament and E6 Connect. ($9.99/mo. or $99 annually).
 As of publishing, the Garmin website was indicating the R10 is backordered by 6-8 weeks.
 Other sites are suggesting backorders up to 12 weeks.